iamshalen/portfolio/README.md

-# Portfolio using Create React App and Chakra UI
+# Portfolio using React.js and Chakra UI

-This portfolio is built using Create React App and Chakra UI.
+This portfolio is built using React.js and Chakra UI.
 It allows you to quickly create and customize your portfolio website using markdown files.

 ## Getting Started